jpbetz/cli-util/README.md

 library.
 It adds sub commands, more type safely and a declarative style for defining commands, their options, flags and arguments.

+If you use Maven, SBT or Gradle, you can easily get the your CLI built and installed to be easily run from the command line at any time, detailed instructions below.

 Example
 -------